brandnewjinah/brandnewjinah.github.io/src/content/glossary/index.md

 <h5 style="color: #214bce; font-weight: 700;">R</h5>

+###### React Hooks

+- <code>useLayoutEffect</code><br>
+  Runs synchronously after a render but before the screen is updated.
+React starts to render, <code>useLayoutEffect</code> runs, an when it's done, then the screen is updated.
+Usually when you need to perform measurements.

 ###### Regular Expression

 Patterns used to match or locate character combinations in strings<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions" target="_blank"> [MDN].</a> It's commonly used to validate input value.
 For example, <code>/(?=._\d)(?=._[a-z])(?=._[A-Z])(?=._[!@#$%^&*]).{8}/</code>this pattern sees if a string matches any one number<code>\d</code>, a lowercase character<code>[a-z]</code>, an uppercase character<code>[A-Z]</code>, a special character<code>[!@#$%^&*]</code> and at least 8 characters<code>{8}</code>.